-1 The TOE software identification is a combination of the product name (Check Point VPN-1 Power/UTM), the product version (NGX R65), and a Hot Fix Accumulator (HFA) number.
+1 The TOE software identification is a combination of the product name (Check Point VPN-1), the product version (NGX R65), and a Hot Fix Accumulator (HFA) number.
+A hotfix may provide additional patches that were not included in the HFA.
 This combination uniquely identifies a software build for each of the supported appliance classes.
-Throughout this document, the product is referred to as Check Point VPN-1 Power/UTM, omitting the HFA number identified here.
+Throughout this document, the product is referred to as Check Point IP Appliances.

-2 Enterprise Software Subscription is required for receiving software upgrades, as part of Check Point's flaw remediation procedures.
+2 A Check Point Enterprise Software Subscription is required for receiving software upgrades, as part of Check Point's flaw remediation procedures.
 Note that Enterprise Software Subscription is a prerequisite to purchasing all Check Point Enterprise Support Programs.